US lifts tariffs on 400 Chinese goods as Trump talks tough on China | DW | 21.09.2019

 The US move comes after China announced last week that it would exclude imports of US soybeans, pork and other farm goods from additional tariffs, opening the door for significant purchases of agricultural products.

-Chinese and US negotiators held two days of talks this week focusing heavily on agriculture.
-They were also laying the groundwork for high-level talks in early October that would determine whether the world's two main economic powers are working toward a solution or headed for new and higher tariffs on each other's goods.
+Chinese and US negotiators held two days of talks this week, focusing heavily on agriculture.
+They were also laying the groundwork for high-level talks in early October, which would determine whether the world's two main economic powers were working toward a solution or headed for new and higher tariffs on each other's goods.

 Chinese Vice Premier Liu He is expected to hold face-to-face talks with US Trade Representative Robert Lighthizer and US Treasury Secretary Steven Mnuchin next month.